 My Letter to Keith Richards

 So please let me know that we can Jam.
 Tell me what I gotta do and I'll do it.
 Whether it's a short ride to Connecticut (4 hours drive) or a long trek to Parrot Cay, you name the place and I'll get me and my girls there.
 (I gotta bring my best girls, I hope that's ok!)
 My wife would never forgive me if I met my hero and she wasn't there to see the shine in my eyes and my little girl ... well 'nuff said!
 (And I promise to wear my Keith Richards for President T shirt!)
+You're also welcome to come here.
+We'll put you up in style and make sure we stock all the best.

 One Love Brother, One Love